DelphinusLab/prover-node-docker/README.md

 `sudo systemctl restart docker` (Ubuntu)\
 and see whether it fix the issue or not.

 4. If you meet prover service endless dot issue, it is a known bug and just stop and start the prover container will resolve it.
+We are fixing the issue and will release new version soon.